deborahfam/TecnicalTest-DataScience/README.md

 4. Model Initialization: The SVM classifier, specifically the SVC class from the `sklearn.svm module`, is initialized with desired parameters.
 SVMs are a popular choice for classification tasks and work by finding an optimal hyperplane that separates the different classes in the data.

 5. Model Evaluation: The trained model is used to make predictions on the test data.
 The predicted labels are then compared with the true labels to calculate the accuracy score, which measures the percentage of correct predictions over the total number of samples.

+## Ten-fold cross-validation

+Performing a ten-fold cross-validation using different classification algorithms and selecting the best among them involves training and evaluating multiple models on different subsets of the dataset.

+Here is a general outline of the steps involved:

+- The dataset was divided into ten equal-sized folds.
+- For each algorithm under consideration:
+  - The classifier was initialized with the desired parameters.
+  - The ten folds were iterated over, and the following steps were performed:
+    - The classifier was trained on nine folds.
+    - The classifier was evaluated on the remaining fold.
+    - The evaluation metrics, such as accuracy, precision, recall, or F1-score, were collected.
+  - The average performance metrics across the ten folds were calculated for each algorithm.
+- The performance metrics of the algorithms were compared, and the one with the best overall performance was selected.

+### Decision Trees

+A Decision Tree is a supervised learning algorithm that is commonly used for both classification and regression tasks.
+It creates a flowchart-like tree structure, where each internal node represents a feature or attribute, each branch represents a decision based on that attribute, and each leaf node represents the outcome or prediction.
+The goal of the algorithm is to create a tree that can make accurate predictions on unseen data.

+The decision-making process in a Decision Tree involves splitting the dataset based on the values of different features.
+The splitting criterion is typically determined using metrics like Gini impurity or information gain, which measure the homogeneity or purity of the target variable within each branch.
+The algorithm recursively partitions the data into smaller subsets based on the selected features until it reaches a stopping condition, such as reaching a maximum depth, having a minimum number of samples in a leaf node, or achieving a specific level of purity.

+### MLP

+MLP is a type of feedforward artificial neural network that consists of multiple layers of nodes (neurons) connected in a directed acyclic graph.
+It is a powerful and flexible algorithm used for both classification and regression tasks.
+Each node in the MLP performs a weighted sum of its inputs, applies an activation function to produce an output, and passes it to the nodes in the next layer.
+The MLP learns to adjust the weights on the connections between nodes to minimize the error between the predicted and actual outputs.